lioux/CrossBreederLite/common/CrossBreeder/README.md

 In here you can disable any mod you want, just change "1" to "0"

-1. Here is how to config DynBS :
+1.Here is how to config DynBS :

 dynbsd start -h $CONF1 -ns $CONF2 -d $CONF3 -lt $CONF4